No more Bridge. Easy on the Balloons…

 - The final result will be a 16 image postcard series that tells the story of what Bristol is about and where it is heading.
 This postcard series will be produced and distributed by PRSC.

-- All submitted images will be exhibited in a public exhibition in autumn 2018.
+- All submitted images will be exhibited in a public exhibition in December 2018.

 - There is also the possibility that a book will be produced later in the year presenting the collated submissions.